 A: We are a "smaller reporting company," as that term is defined in Rule 12b-2 promulgated under the Securities Exchange Act of 1934 (or the "Exchange Act").
 As a smaller reporting company, we are permitted to provide in this Proxy Statement scaled disclosures.
-Under such scaled disclosures, we are not required to provide a Compensation, Discussion and Analysis, Compensation Committee Report and certain tabular and narrative disclosures relating to executive compensation.
-As we are no longer considered an emerging growth company, we are now required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers and the frequency with which such votes must be conducted.
+Under such scaled disclosures, we are not required to provide a Compensation Discussion and Analysis, Compensation Committee Report, and certain tabular and narrative disclosures relating to executive compensation.